Your current path:

 What exactly is on-call duty?

 However, the employer may not dictate how employees spend their on-call time.
-For example, you can simply sleep while on standby.
+For example, you can simply sleep while on call.
 The only important thing is that you can be contacted at any time and that you respond to this contact.

 Is on-call duty working time?